-Topic Answer Summary The following agricultural employees are subject to worker's comp. coverage requirements: Agricultural employers that employ twenty-five (25) or more farm laborers or agricultural employees for thirteen (13) consecutive weeks are subject to workers' comp.
+Topic Answer Summary Workers Compensation YES The following agricultural employees are subject to worker's comp. coverage requirements: Agricultural employers that employ twenty-five (25) or more farm laborers or agricultural employees for thirteen (13) consecutive weeks are subject to workers' comp.
 Agricultural employers who employ twenty-five (25) or more farm laborers or agricultural employees for thirteen (13) consecutive weeks are subject to the workers' compensation for those agricultural enterprises which produce greenhouse crops, fruit and vegetable crops, herbaceous crops, sod crops, viticulture, viniculture, floriculture, feed for livestock, forestry, dairy farming, aquaculture, the raising of livestock, fur-bearing animals, poultry and eggs, bees and honey, mushrooms, and nursery stock.
-Workers Compensation 34 YES While some agricultural employers may be exempt, it is it is good practice to obtain coverage.
+While some agricultural employers may be exempt, it is it is good practice to obtain coverage.
 The cost of workers' compensation coverage is often less than expenses that may result from directly paying for medical costs or handling legal costs that arise when a non-covered employee is injured.
 Agricultural employers who employ twenty-five (25) or more farm laborers or agricultural employees for thirteen (13) consecutive weeks are not subject to the workers' compensation requirements if the farmer or agricultural employer maintains health and disability insurance for all of its farm laborers or agricultural employees, as long as the health and disability insurance premium exceeds the premium for workers' compensation insurance.
 Every subject employer must report every personal injury sustained by an employee arising out of and in the course of his or her employment connected and referable to the employment, if that injury proves fatal or incapacitates the employee from earning full wages for a period of at least three (3) days, or requires medical treatment regardless of the period of incapacity.
 If the injury is immediately fatal, the report must be made within forty-eight (48) hours after it occurs; if it proves fatal later, the report must be made within forty-eight (48) hours after death occurs and employer knowledge; if the injury is not fatal, the report must be made within ten (10) days after the injury, or if the incapacity is due to an occupational disease then within ten (10) days after employer knowledge of the incapacity.
-OSHA YES Rhode Island is not an OSHA State Plan.
-It follows Federal OSHA standards.
-Refer to federal fact sheet.
-Housing YES / NO Rhode Island law does not explicitly address standards for farm-provided permanent agricultural housing, though general landlord/tenant or public health laws may apply.
-Employers should follow best practices when providing housing - which includes, at minimum, a written housing agreement and properly maintaining the facilities.
-The FARM HR Manual has guidance around best practices for agricultural worker housing.
+Rhode Island employers are subject to Federal OSHA standards.
+Refer to federal fact sheet. iact silect.